Top 3 Locations To Get Healthier, Fitter & More Relaxed This Spring

 Club 360

 Hugely popular among the foreign community in Tokyo, Club 360 is where you should head for a complete body makeover.
 Conveniently located just a stone’s throw from Roppongi Hills, this fitness club caters to all your exercise and rehabilitation needs, offering a number of classes and training styles to choose from.
-With decades of experience, the bilingual Club 360 team provides you with the highest level of support needed to achieve the body and the lifestyle you deserve – so don’t even if you’re not very used to a gym environment.
+With decades of experience, the bilingual Club 360 team provides you with the highest level of support needed to achieve the body and the lifestyle you deserve.

 Personal Training and Fitness Classes